lino-framework/book/docs/dev/lets/index.rst

 relationships
 <https://docs.djangoproject.com/en/1.11/topics/db/models/#intermediary-manytomany>`_",
 and thus you must explicitly name that "intermediate model" of your ManyToManyField.
-That's why we recommend to always explicitly name the intermediate models of your m2m relations.
+That's why we don't use ManyToManyField and recommend instead to always define an explicit intermediate models for your m2m relations.